Monday, April 21, 2025

 May God fill you with his great love and peace.
 May he heal your broken places, and make you new.
 Amen and amen.

 If this post has encouraged you, join our community by entering your email address in the box provided.
-You'll receive my weekly newsletter plus a copy of my free guide entitled "7 Steps to Finding Your Spiritual Path"
+You'll receive my weekly newsletter plus a copy of my free guide entitled "How to Develop a Spiritual Practice", which details the 10 daily practices for connecting deeper with yourself and God.

-Stay tuned for more positive and practial wisdom to help you find healing, wholeness, and harmony and discover YOUR destiny!
+Stay tuned for more positive and practical wisdom to help you find healing, wholeness, and harmony and discover YOUR destiny!

 Until next time, keep looking up!